teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 ### LR(1) state machine with conflicts

 An LR(1) state machine has conflicts when for at least one terminal and state, there is more than one possible action.
 It is represented as a regular LR(1) state machine with the only difference being that for each state, duplicate values of the `actionTerminal` field are allowed.

+## Extensibility

+### Extensibility by third parties

+Third parties MAY extend to the grammar file format, through the following mechanisms only:

+* Streams whose first byte of the __Identifier__ field is not `0x23`.
+* State machines whose __Kind__ is a negative number.

+Third parties MUST NOT diverge from this specification in any other way (including but not limited to custom tables or flag values).

+### Unknown data

+Readers SHOULD expose an API that indicates whether a grammar file contains data unknown to them.
+Its value MUST be true if the grammar file has one of the following and false otherwise:

+* A __MinorVersion__ field that is greater than the latest __MinorVersion__ field the reader knows.
+* A stream whose __Identifier__ field is not known to the reader.
+* A state machine whose __Kind__ is not known to the reader.
+* A table whose kind is not specified in this specification.
+* A set bit in a table row's __Flags__ column that is not specified in this specification.

 [ecma]: https://www.ecma-international.org/publications-and-standards/standards/ecma-335/
 [rfc2119]: https://www.rfc-editor.org/rfc/rfc2119